 But it was stressful, chaotic, and not something I’d recommend to all!

-Finally we made it to our exit in the La Condesa neighborhood, one of the more upscale neighborhoods in Mexico City.
+After what seemed like an eternity of plowing our way through the slow grind of traffic, we finally made it to our exit for the La Condesa neighborhood, one of the more upscale neighborhoods in Mexico City.

 We tracked down the apartment where we would be staying and were quickly able to meet up with our house sitting hosts.